 The Sunday Morning Series run from 10:00 until 2:00 most Sundays in the spring and fall.
 See the table below for the standard Sunday event schedule.
 Some events, particularly those on other days, will have different times.
 Please see the specific event for details.

 |10:00-11:00||Registration desk is open|

 *Note that it is very important that you are back at the finish by 2:00.
-We start our missing persons protocol at 2:00 for anyone that has not checked in at the finish and download stations by 2:00.
+We start our missing persons protocol at 2:00 for anyone who has not checked in at the finish and download stations by 2 p.m.

 Costs may vary but a typical meet cost for a single race event is :

 |Standard Meet Costs per start||Adults||Jrs (8-20 yrs)||Max for Family or for |

 |Timing chip rental (no charge for the novice course)||$2.00|